bossley9/nvim/README.md

 5. Close and reopen `neovim` to ensure all plugins and configuration settings are enabled.

-If future updates are made to this configuration, you can pull the latest commits and `neovim` will automatically install any new plugins.
+**While plugin installation is automated, Coc extensions need to be installed manually**.

-**While almost everything is automated by install, Coc extensions need to be installed manually**.
 Coc is the best alternative for auto completion, auto imports, defintions, tag searching, etc for Typescript.

 > I couldn't find a good way to automate this process, but it's better that this must be